Decision Models for Selecting Federated Learning Architecture Patterns: Decision Models

-The elements of the problem and solution spaces are created based on the categories in the architectural pattern collections that we presented in~\cite{lo2021architectural}, where the summary of the patterns is displayed in Table~\ref{tab:overview}.
-We have categorised 4 main design decisions of a federated learning system and compiled a high-level decision model for federated learning system design.
-As shown in Fig.~\ref{fig:High_level}: (i) Client management patterns decisions, (2) model management \& configuration patterns decisions, (3) model aggregation patterns decisions, and (4) model training patterns decisions.
+We created the elements of the problem and solution spaces based on the categories in the architectural pattern collections that we presented in~\cite{lo2021architectural}, where the summary of the patterns is displayed in Table~\ref{tab:overview}.
+We have categorised 4 main high-level design decisions of a federated machine learning system and compiled a high-level decision model for federated machine learning system design.
+As shown in Fig.~\ref{fig:High_level}: (i) Federation management patterns decisions, (2) model management and configuration patterns decisions, (3) model aggregation patterns decisions, and (4) model training patterns decisions.
 For each lower-level decision within the high-level decisions, the designers need to consider how each quality is positively or negatively affected by another.